 Step 2.
 Install WordPress Backup to Dropbox Plugin

-This free plugin is a perfect solution that allows you to backup all your blog easily, in your Dropbox account.
-Best of all, it works automatically, so, install the plugin first, then, activate it and click on ”WPB2D” icon in your left WordPress menu as in the below screenshot.
+This free plugin is a perfect solution that allows you to back up all your blog files easily, in your Dropbox account.
+Best of all, it works automatically, so, install the plugin first, then, activate it and click on the ”WPB2D” icon in your left WordPress menu as in the below screenshot.

 You can also find other plugins with options to send your backups to Google Drive, but it needs more knowledge in many cases.
 I just want to add another plugin that works well for WordPress, it’s the BackWPup, and you can download it from the WordPress plugins directory.

-It allows you to create daily backups and send them to Dropbox, or other locations.
+It allows you to create a daily backup and send them to Dropbox, or other locations.
 Just make sure to understand the plugin settings and add your location, where the backups will be sent.